 “When you are able to have fast feedback, high levels of automation, and all the other things that contribute to high DevOps performance, you no longer need that [manual] approval in many, many cases,” observes Forrester’s Charles Betz.

 Sourcing data directly from commonly used systems of record negates need for manual metric crunching.
-It can also lead to the creation of informative KPIs that score risks based on known risk factors.
+It can also lead to the creation of informative Key Performance Indicators (KPIs) that score risks based on known risk factors.
 For instance, CABs and change approval teams can look at an expressive KPI, like a change risk score, which uses historical data and multiple metrics to gauge the risk of certain changes.
-They can then investigate the underlying risk factors or the change or the root causes of risk and react level of predicted risk appropriately.
+They can then investigate the underlying risk factors, the change, or the root causes of risk, and then react to the level of predicted risk appropriately.

 Getting to the Point of Agile Change Management